 Breen himself says he has no idea about who'll get the gig.

 editor is little-known outside the company, but is very well-respected inside it.

 Former deputy editor Chris Dore is also seen as a strong contender, but there’s doubt about him filling the post given he was appointed editor of Perth’s Sunday Times

-in the press, but it’s hard to see how she could take up the job without stepping away from her popular Mamamia website.
+in the press, but it’s hard to see how she could take up the job without stepping away from her popular Mamamia